denten-papers/cambridge-materiality/main.md

 American ornithologist John James Audubon painted his birds in watercolor.
 Yet even this distinction between media fails to capture the difference in the modality of perception (and comprehension also).
 Of the mode Aristotle mentions only the contrast between an author "speaking in one's own person" and speaking with "other people engaged" in mimesis.
-Imagine, for example, a film actor turning to the camera to address their audience, thus shifting the interpretive perspective from an intra-diegetic vantage to an extra-diegetic one.
+Consider, for example, a film actor turning to the camera to address their audience, thus shifting the interpretive perspective from an intra-diegetic vantage to an extra-diegetic one.
 Sit still, our actor says.
 The directive plays with the convention of theater-going.
 Contemplated in